-Do you often wonder how the professionals in your industry are marketing their small business effectively and efficiently?
+Do you often wonder how the professionals in your industry handle their small business marketing efficiently?

 Would you like to know what works best and what to avoid for promoting your brand and attracting clients?

 City Print Design reached out to 39 marketing and advertising experts and asked them to answer this crucial question…